Writing a will

 Your will can be stored with your bank, solicitor, will writing professional or within a national storage facility.
 Some people prefer to keep their will at home, but there’s always a risk of losing it to fire, flood or theft if it’s not protected properly.
 Your chosen executor(s) should know where your will is kept.

 If you want to change your will, you’ll need to make an official alteration called a codicil.
-You can’t just add to the original will as any alterations wouldn’t be acceptable.
+You can’t simply add to the original will, as alterations wouldn’t be legally valid.
 After you’ve written the codicil, you’ll need to sign it and get it witnessed as you did with your original will.
 You can make as many codicils as you need to over time.
+Gov.uk says you should review your will every 5 years, and after any major life changes, such as:

 Alternatively, you can make a completely new will.
 If you do this, you must explain that it revokes the previous will and the old will should be safely destroyed.